Welcome to today's edition of the Rush 24-7 podcast.

 That is because they don't see themselves as partisan.

-They see themselves as part of a larger cause, and that cause is to stop conservatives.
+They see themselves as part of a larger cause.

 I've got to take a break, ladies and gentlemen.

-Excellent stuff coming up as I get to this Jeffrey Lord story and Candy Crowley and the other characters, and you're gonna hear some names you've not yet heard who are serious players who need to be called also before Congress.
+And you're going to hear some names you've not yet heard who are serious players who need to be called also before Congress.

-It's Dr. Bansky filling in for Rush Limbaugh, the phone number 1800-282-2882.
+It's Douger Bansky filling in for Rush Limbaugh, phone number 1-800-282-2882.

 We'll be right back.

-Welcome back to the first Limbo show, ladies and gentlemen, it's Duggar Banski here filling in for Rush, who's not here.
+It's Duggar Bansky here filling in for Rush, who's not here.

-Um, when when you've got a branch of government that is really just a department, but that starts to consider itself a branch, not answerable to anyone.
+Look, when you've got a branch of government that is really just a department, but that starts to consider itself a branch, not answerable to anyone.

 You see the way that Mr. Miller answered questions, the way Mr. Shulman answered questions, and if you didn't, I'm going to be going into that in a little while here on today's show.

-Um this is something run amuck.
+This is something run amok.

-They are somehow above it all, and not concerned in the slightest about serving the public interest.
+They are somehow above it all and not concerned in the slightest about serving the public interest.

 Not at all.